kickstarter/cfn-flow/README.md

 Launches a stack in ENVIRONMENT.
 E.g. `cfn-flow deploy production`

-To be automatically prompted to shut down other stacks in the environment after deploying, add the `--cleanup` option.
+Add the `--cleanup` option to be prompted to shut down other stacks in the environment.

 #### `cfn-flow list ENVIRONMENT`